 If an application is denied, the auditor notifies the applicant of the reasons for denial on or before the first Monday in October.
 DTE Form 106A is prescribed for this purpose.
-For example, if an original or continuing application for tax year 2022, or a late application for tax year 2021, is denied by the county auditor, the auditor notifies the applicant by October 4, 2021.
+For example, if an original or continuing application for tax year 2019, or a late application for tax year 2018, is denied by the county auditor, the auditor notifies the applicant by October 7, 2019.
+With the extension of the filing deadline to December 31st for manufactured homes, the auditor will continue to receive and perhaps deny applications after the notification date.
+The auditor is hereby instructed to send the DTE Form 106A upon denial of applications filed after the first Monday in October.